namansingla05/Bank_loan_DashBoard_PowerBI/README.md

 ---

 ## Data Validation & Testing
-All figures and summaries shown in the dashboards have been **independently verified** using SQL queries.
+All Figures and summaries shown in the dashboards have been **independently verified** using SQL queries.

 This validation ensures the Power BI visualizations are:
 - **Accurate**